samtuleen/King-County-Home-Price-Predictors/README.md

 ### Setup Instructions

-TThis project's environment is linreg-env.yml
+This project's environment is linreg-env.yml

 ## Business Understanding